MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 ```

 Service workers cannot be loaded inside an in-app browser on iOS, because of a limitation of the
 WebKit engine.
-As a consequence, Walrus Sites cannot be used within Sui-compatible wallet apps on
+As a consequence, Walrus Sites that are accessed through a service worker portal
+cannot be used within Sui-compatible wallet apps on iOS.
+Therefore, Sui wallets cannot currently
-iOS.
-Therefore, Sui wallets cannot currently be used on a service-worker portal on iOS.
-Note,
+be used on a service-worker portal on iOS.
+Note, however, that *browsing* a Walrus Site is still
-however, that *browsing* a Walrus Site is still possible on iOS through any browser.
+possible on iOS through any browser.

 Given that you decided to use a service-worker portal as your main point of access to your sites,
 to provide a seamless experience for iOS users (and other users on browsers that do not support